fako/writing/main/plot-trilogy.md

 He learns that an open mind and heart will bring you fartest in life.

-Part 1: Hunt for the Monkey King
+Part 1: Hunt for the Barbarian King
 --------------------------------

-Everywhere The Monkey King goes he plunders, assaults and rapes the population.
+Everywhere The Barbarian King goes he plunders, assaults and rapes the population.
 Many men follow him into this destructive life, resulting in a savage mob of "monkeys" that terrorize everybody.

-Moko is the man responsible for stopping The Monkey King.
+Moko is the man responsible for stopping The Barbarian King.
 It's his duty to confront him, capture him alive and bring him to The Tower, where he shall receive judgement.

-A big problem is that Moko does not know where to find The Monkey King.
+A big problem is that Moko does not know where to find The Barbarian King.
 Whenever Moko hears where he might be he goes there and finds nobody.
-Moko has never even seen The Monkey King.
+Moko has never even seen The Barbarian King.
 It's almost as if he doesn't exist, but the horrible stories coming from his victims tell otherwise.

-Moko gets help to find The Monkey King from his friend Tirdecpion and Sersen, who is Tirdecpion's father.
+Moko gets help to find The Barbarian King from his friend Tirdecpion and Sersen, who is Tirdecpion's father.
 Sersen is an old man, but he regularly climbs The Tower to call upon his super powers.
 Which is to know everything that was.
 Through the bond of love that he has with his son, Sersen transfers some of his knowledge to Tirdecpion, which awakens his super power to predict the future.
 However since the foresight of Tirdecpion is not perfect the present unfolds itself to be slightly different from what Tirdecpion expects.
 As time passes these differences become bigger and bigger, until he re-connects with the historic knowledge from his father.
-So far Tirdecpion hasn't been able to pin point where The Monkey King will be accurately.
+So far Tirdecpion hasn't been able to pin point where The Barbarian King will be accurately.

 At the start of the story however Tirdecpion comes up with a plan to finally capture the villain.
-By visting certain locations and looking for signs at these places Tirdecpion is certain he can deduct where The Monkey King will be, based on where The Monkey was when those signs occured in the past.
+By visting certain locations and looking for signs at these places Tirdecpion is certain he can deduct where The Barbarian King will be, based on where The Monkey was when those signs occured in the past.
-Everybody thinks it is an ingenious plan and they gather a small group to accompany Moko and Tirdecpion on their quest to bring The Monkey King to justice.
+Everybody thinks it is an ingenious plan and they gather a small group to accompany Moko and Tirdecpion on their quest to bring The Barbarian King to justice.

 These places that Tirdecpion needs to visit to look for signs, turn out to be a lot more dangerous than Moko signed up for.
-After many close encounters with death they finally arrive where The Monkey King should be.
+After many close encounters with death they finally arrive where The Barbarian King should be.
 Unfortunetaly he's not and Moko is more than a little angry for putting everybodies lives on the line for yet another failure.
 Disillusioned they return home when they hear growls and soft screams from the bushes.
 They approach carefully and see a man making love to a women in an intense way, which both seem to enjoy.
-When Sersen catches up he sees immediatelly that the man is The Monkey King.
+When Sersen catches up he sees immediatelly that the man is The Barbarian King.

-They capture The Monkey King and contemplate on executing him on the spot.
+They capture The Barbarian King and contemplate on executing him on the spot.
 Although the hate for the villain runs deep they decide to bring him to The Tower for trial instead.

-However The Monkey King escapes his captors.
+However The Barbarian King escapes his captors.
 In a desperate attempt to recapture him Tirdecpion urges his father to climb the mountain to the edge of the world.
-Only from a very high vantage point can Sersen call upon his super powers to "know everything that was", and help Tirdecpion to outsmart The Monkey King.
+Only from a very high vantage point can Sersen call upon his super powers to "know everything that was", and help Tirdecpion to outsmart The Barbarian King.
 The only high point nearby is the mountain beyond which it is thought that nothing exists.
 In truth there lies a deep valley beyond the mountain rim, which gets veiled by mist most of the time.
 When they reach the top of the mountain a terrible tragedy takes place.